Radiation Pressure Calculator

 Click to play: catch photon momentum

 Move between lanes to collect high intensity, mirror finish, face-on angle, and large area.
 Avoid shadow, dust, thermal warp, and grazing angles.
-The same terms drive the calculator.
+The same terms drive the calculator above.

-Controls: move your pointer, tap a lane, or use Up and Down arrow keys.
+Controls: move your pointer, tap a lane, or use Up and Down arrow keys to keep the sail on the best-lit track.

 Start the game when you are ready.